 These days, she'll still fight back against the occasional troll, using the same quick wit one might expect from the likes of Alex Dunphy.
 Take the user who implied coke and meth were behind her recent weight loss.
 When one commenter called Winter "very bad" for appearing to (gasp!) imbibe a cocktail a month before her 21st birthday, the follower responded, "Not half as bad as all the coke/meth she uses.
 She literally dropped 30 ponds."

 Taking advantage of her critic's spelling error—a common problem for most people who dole out judgment on the Internet—Winter cracked, "Yup…I dropped 30 bodies of water so fast…And yes!!
 My psychiatrist switched me from my previous anti depressant that didn't work and made me gain weight, to coke/meth!!
 Definitely not a new one that worked and then regulated my metabolism.
 Coke/meth was a controversial decision but she stands by it."

 Because it's hard to feel too down when everything is going so right.
-Single for the first time in her adult life, following three-year romances with high school sweetheart Laurent Claude Gaudette and actor Levi Meaden, the Campbell Hall grad is enjoying herself, recently spotted out with 24-year-old actor Luke Benward.
+Having moved on from three-year romances with high school sweetheart Laurent Claude Gaudette and actor Levi Meaden, the Campbell Hall grad is one year deep into a relationship with 25-year-old actor Luke Benward.

-And that's not her only new beginning.
-With Modern Family set to wrap its 11-season run, the actress, who put her studies at UCLA on hold to focus on her career, is eyeing new opportunities.
+With Modern Family having wrapped its 11-season run, the actress, who put her studies at UCLA on hold to focus on her career, is eyeing whatever opportunity may come her way.